Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 So, yes, with a bachelor’s degree in any subject, you can enroll in a state-approved teaching program.
 You will be expected to pass the entry requirements, including state exams.

-This accelerated teacher’s certification program is for you if you want to make a mark in society but do not have time to undergo the traditional 4-5 year training to earn a degree in education.
+This accelerated teacher’s certification program is for you if you want to make a mark in society by transitioning into teaching but need more time to undergo the traditional 4-5 year training to earn a degree in education.

 In this article, we look at several ways in which you can start teaching as soon as possible and to help you fast-track your career as a teacher.